SpazzMarticus/TusServer/README.md

 Open your browser, surf to [localhost:8000/](http://localhost:8000/) and use ([Uppy](https://uppy.io/)) to upload.

-Uploads are stored at `example/uploads/...` , the filesystem cache at `example/cache/` .
-Surf to [localhost:8000/reset](http://localhost:8000/reset) to **permanently delete** both *uploads, intermediate chunks and the metadata-storage*.
-There may be a server log at `example/log/php-error.php` and a server log at `example/log/tus-server.log` containing some additional information.
+Uploads are stored at `example/uploads/...` , the filesystem cache is at `example/cache/` .

+ Surf to [localhost:8000/reset](http://localhost:8000/reset) to **permanently delete** *uploads*, *intermediate chunks* and the *metadata-storage*.
+There might be an error log at `example/log/php-error.php` and a server log at `example/log/tus-server.log` containing some additional information.

 ## Test